juusujanar/cloudflare-ddns/README.md

 App is built using Golang 1.13 and final Docker container is based on Scratch.

 Latest image (janarj/cloudflare-ddns:latest) may contain unstable versions.
-Use versioned image tags for stable releases (janarj/cloudflare-ddns:1.1)
+Use versioned image tags for stable releases (janarj/cloudflare-ddns:2.0)

+Versions 1.x are no longer supported (previously made in Bash and ran on Alpine).

 ## How to use